antonio-mastropaolo/LANCE/README.md

     Under this path we also provide our trained tokenizer: https://github.com/lance-log/lance/tree/main/Code

-* ##### Set up a GCS Bucket
+* ##### Setup a Google Cloud Storage (GCS) Bucket
-    To Set up a new GCS Bucket for training and fine-tuning a T5 Model, please follow the orignal guide provided by <a href='https://www.google.com'> Google </a> Here the link: https://cloud.google.com/storage/docs/quickstart-console
+    To setup a new GCS Bucket for training and fine-tuning a T5 Model, please follow the original guide provided by Google: Here the link: https://cloud.google.com/storage/docs/quickstart-console

 * ##### Datasets